elec-e8408-mini-project-2025/project-documentation/README.md

 The system MUST contain a list of past sessions

-The system MUST display a list of past sessions including date, travelled distance, step count and burned calories for each session
+The displayed list of past sessions MUST contain travelled distance, step count and burned calories for each session

+The displayed list of past sessions MAY contain date for each session

 The system MAY provide detail view for a chosen session where additional session information is presented